Gangnam District

+It is home to Bongeunsa Temple, which dates to the Unified Silla period.
+It also hosts Seonjeongneung, royal tombs of the Joseon Dynasty, and the earlier gravesite of Gwangpyeong Daegun and his family’s land, which are preserved as national treasures.
+Apgujeong, in particular, became notable from the early Joseon period as the site of the villa of Han Myeong-hoe, a high-ranking official during King Sejo's reign.

+History

+Until 1962, the area was part of Gwangju-gun's Eonju-myeon and Daewang-myeon in Gyeonggi Province, and it was incorporated into Seongdong District when Seoul's administrative districts were expanded in 1963.
+Compared to Jongno and Jung Districts, which have been the historical heart of Seoul for over 600 years since the Joseon Dynasty established Hanseong (name for Seoul at the time) as its capital, this area has a less prominent historical role.

+With the full-scale development of the Gangnam (Yeongdong) area in the 1970s, the southern portion of Seongdong District (present-day Gangnam District, Seocho District, Songpa District, and Gangdong District) was separated to form Gangnam District in 1975.
+In 1979, the area east of the Tancheon Stream was divided off to create Gangdong District, which originally included the current Gangdong District and Songpa District.
+In 1980, Bangbae-dong and part of Banpo-bon-dong, formerly part of Dongjak-dong, were incorporated from Gwanak District.

 Administration

-Gangnam is one of two gu that make up the Greater Gangnam Area with neighboring Seocho District.
+Gangnam is one of two gu that make up the Greater Gangnam Area together with neighboring Seocho District.

 The Gangnam District office has designated two smoke-free zones within the district.
 The first is the section of Gangnam Boulevard between exit No. 2 of Gangnam station of Seoul Subway Line 2 and exit No. 5 of Sinnonhyeon station of Line 9; the second is the 836-meter (914-yard) section of sidewalk along Yeongdong Boulevard from exit No. 5 of Samseong station on Line 2, outside COEX Convention & Exhibition Center and ASEM Tower of the COEX complex.

 Divisions

-Gangnam District is composed of 26 dong (neighborhoods):
+Gangnam District is composed of 12 dong (neighborhoods):